f-corvaro/FDF/README.md

 3. **Choosing an algorithm to draw the lines**: There are many algorithms you can use to draw a line between two points on a 2D grid.
 Two of the most popular ones are the DDA (Digital Differential Analyzer) and Bresenham's line algorithm.
 Both of these algorithms calculate which pixels in the grid should be highlighted to form a line between the two points.
 However, they use different techniques to do this, and each has its own advantages and disadvantages.

-   - **DDA**: This algorithm uses floating-point arithmetic to calculate the exact positions of the pixels along the line.
-It's simple and accurate, but can be slow because of the use of floating-point arithmetic.

-   - **Bresenham's line algorithm**: This algorithm uses integer arithmetic to approximate the positions of the pixels along the line.
-It's faster than DDA, but can be less accurate for certain lines because of the approximation.
+- **DDA (Digital Differential Analyzer)**: The DDA algorithm is a scan-conversion method for drawing a line which uses simple arithmetic.
+The concept behind the algorithm is to take the difference in the x-coordinates and y-coordinates, and then divide the difference by the number of steps needed to draw the line.
+The algorithm uses floating-point arithmetic to calculate the exact positions of the pixels along the line, which makes it highly accurate.
+However, the use of floating-point arithmetic can make the DDA algorithm slower than other line drawing algorithms, especially on hardware that doesn't handle floating-point operations efficiently.

+- **Bresenham's Line Algorithm**: Bresenham's line algorithm is an efficient method for drawing a line as it only uses integer arithmetic.
+The algorithm determines the points of an n-dimensional raster that should be selected in order to form a close approximation to a straight line between two given points.
+It's generally faster than the DDA algorithm because it avoids the use of floating-point arithmetic.
+However, because it uses approximation to determine which pixels to illuminate, it can be less accurate than the DDA algorithm for certain lines.

+Both algorithms have their uses and are chosen based on the requirements of the application.
+If precision is a priority, the DDA algorithm is a better choice.
+If speed is more important, Bresenham's line algorithm is typically the preferred option.

 4. **Projections**: